Nur-Turing meaningful craft and constraining irrelevance

 I’ve always fancied dramatic headlines.
 This one in particular covers many variables.
 It’s pop enough, like many other Matrix lines, and targets our readers’ demographics.
 It appeals to sci-fi lovers that could find us likeable, and spices things up with the meta-drama of a possible dystopian future, plus a pinch of Baudrillard and Žižek.

-Above all, it pleases me, the human writing it, and it speaks to my own personal experience.
 That drop of self-indulgence is part of its charm, too.
 If I could arrange all these thoughts, connections, and feelings into a ChatGPT prompt, perhaps I should be writing the thing myself.
 So here I am.
 And here we are.

-Only it’s not.
 It’s a probabilistic simulation of what you could have done if you had had the time.
 A yuppie’s wet dream of absolute around-the-clock productivity at the highest peak of hype most of us have ever seen.
 Like its underlying, pervasive obsession with efficiency for its own sake, the conversation is pointless.
 We’ve all seen the bandwagon posts.
-“Ten ways to use AI to get more leads”, “How to write a perfect song with AI”, “Grow your baby with AI”.
-Perhaps not that one.
-Who knows?
-Give it some time.
+“Ten ways to use AI to get more leads”, “How to write a perfect song with Generative AI”, “Grow your baby with AI”.

 We’ve also been exposed to much click-baity apocalyptic drivel about machines taking our jobs and fake news and extremism taking over the world.
 And because the overdriven hype goes both ways (on purpose), we’ve also witnessed its counterpart, the utopian messianic visions of imminent communion between humans and what was that thing again?